 Section 6: Frequently Asked Questions (FAQs)

-Creamy balsamic dressing is primarily made of balsamic vinegar, olive oil, cream or yogurt, garlic, Dijon mustard, honey or maple syrup, and basic seasoning like salt and pepper.
+It’s mainly balsamic vinegar, olive oil, cream or yogurt, garlic, Dijon mustard, honey or syrup, plus salt and pepper .

 Conclusion